Your fleet is wearing out where you cannot see it.

 Built so the per-asset record survives the deduction cycle.

-- Every field write at the bowser, the workshop, and the operator station saves locally first and syncs when signal returns.
+- Every field write at the bowser, the workshop, and the operator station is saved on the spot and syncs when signal returns.

-- Every transaction has a sync state.
+- You can always see whether a field entry has reached the office yet.
 No silent gaps between dispense and deduction conversation.

 - Every hour, fuel event and fault is attributed to operator PIN, machine, project, and time.
 Hire-rate justification has a per-asset record.